J. Arch Getty

-John Archibald Getty III (born November 30, 1950) is an American historian and professor at the University of California, Los Angeles (UCLA), who specializes in the history of Russia and the history of the Soviet Union.
+John Archibald Getty III (November 30, 1950 – May 19, 2025) was an American historian and professor at the University of California, Los Angeles (UCLA), who specialized in the history of Russia and the history of the Soviet Union.

 Life and career

 Getty was born in Louisiana and grew up in Oklahoma.
 He received his Bachelor of Arts degree from the University of Pennsylvania in 1972 and his Ph.D. from Boston College in 1979.
 Getty was a professor at the University of California, Riverside, before he moved to UCLA.

-Getty is a John Simon Guggenheim Fellow and a Research Fellow of the Russian State University for the Humanities (Moscow) and has been Senior Fellow of the Harriman Institute (Columbia University) and the Davis Center (Harvard University).
-He was Senior Visiting Scholar at the Russian Academy of Sciences in Moscow.
+Getty was a John Simon Guggenheim Fellow and a research fellow of the Russian State University for the Humanities (Moscow) and was senior fellow of the Harriman Institute (Columbia University) and the Davis Center (Harvard University).
+He was senior visiting scholar at the Russian Academy of Sciences in Moscow.

+Getty died on May 19, 2025, at the age of 74.